Article

 That’s what we did recently at West Monroe.
 Our executives sensed a time for West Monroe to be bold—bold with our words, bold with our vision, and bold with our actions.
 As a firm known for our humility, this was new territory for us.

 Our first step was building a bolder brand.
 In 2020, we got clearer with our value proposition in the market and took bold stances on being a different type of consulting firm to work with based on our approach and our people.
 We put a stake in the ground on driving financial value for clients—a concept too rare in the consulting world.
 We also adopted a bolder stance on diversity, equity, and inclusion, creating measurable goals that we could use to hold ourselves accountable for hiring, philanthropy, and making an impact in our communities.
-Then it was setting a bold vision for the future—to become the No. 1 global digital services firm that helps companies be digital, not just do digital
+Then it was setting a bold vision for the future—to become the No. 1 global digital services firm that helps companies be digital, not just do digital.

 To make our bold words come true and our bold vision come to life, we had to make some decisions—you guessed it, bold ones.
 If you haven’t seen the news coming out of West Monroe the last two months, we took on an investment partnership from MSD Partners, a firm backed by the family office of Michael Dell.
 The partnership is pivotal to fueling our next stage of growth.
 We can better invest in acquisitions, international expansion, asset development, and upskilling employees—all moves that are necessary to realizing the vision.